Nurpur, Himachal Pradesh

-Nurpur is a city and a municipal council in Kangra district in the Indian state of Himachal Pradesh.
+Nurpur is a town and a municipal council in Kangra district in the Indian state of Himachal Pradesh.
 It was formerly part of the Nurpur State since the 11th century AD.
-The capital of the state was at Pathankot formerly known as Paithan, now in Punjab.It got its name from wife of Mughal emperor Jahangir, Nur Jahan, when they visited Kangra (Nagarkot) after Jahangir's successful conquest of the Kangra Fort.
+The capital of the state was at Pathankot formerly known as Paithan, now in Punjab.
+It got its name from Nur Jahan, the wife of Mughal emperor Jahangir, when they visited Kangra (Nagarkot) after Jahangir's successful conquest of the Kangra Fort.

 Geography

 Nurpur is located at 32.3°N 75.9°E. It has an average elevation of 643 metres (2109 feet).

 Demographics

 As of 2001, according to the India census, Nurpur had a population of 9,045.
 Men constitute 52% of the population and women 48%.
 Nurpur has an average literacy rate of 78%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 75%.
 In Nurpur, 11% of the population is under 6 years of age.
+Majority of population is Hindu and Kangri language is spoken in Nurpur.